Lecture Notes in Quantum Mechanics

 \sheadB{Decay into a continuum}

 \sheadC{Definition of the model}

-In the problem of a particle in a two site system, we saw that the particle oscillates between the two sites.
-We will now solve a more complicated problem, where there is one site on one side of the barrier, and on the other side there is a very large number of energy levels (a "continuum").
+In the problem of a particle in a two-site system, we saw that the particle oscillates between the two sites.
+We now turn to solve a more complicated problem, where there is one site on one side of the barrier, and on the other side there is a very large number of energy levels (a "continuum").